 How Did Asbestos Get Into Children's Play Sand?

-This supply chain gap is the core problem: there is no mandatory "asbestos testing checkpoint" that stops contaminated sand before it reaches consumers.
+This supply chain gap is the core problem: there is no mandatory testing checkpoint that stops contaminated sand before it reaches consumers.
 In contrast, industries like mining and construction have OSHA-mandated testing protocols.[3]
 Consumer products, including play sand, largely rely on voluntary manufacturer compliance and market pressure.

 "When reviewing play sand labels, look for statements about sourcing transparency and third-party testing.
-If a manufacturer cannot clearly state where the sand was quarried and whether it was tested for asbestos, that's a red flag.
+If a manufacturer cannot clearly state where the sand was quarried and whether it was tested for the mineral, that's a red flag.
 Reputable brands are moving toward independent lab verification to distinguish themselves."

 — Anna Jackson, Director of Patient Support, Danziger & De Llano